TempleEight/temple-docs/TempleEight/docs/guide/metrics.md

 <img alt="Grafana Login" src={useBaseUrl('img/grafana-login.png')}/>

+You may be prompted to change the default password, in which case set it to something memorable.

 After logging in, you'll want to head to the left-side bar, and select Dashboards > Manage Dashboards

 <p align="center">